UPDATE: HIV Prophylaxis Following Non-Occupational Exposure

 Clinicians who continue to prescribe zidovudine for PEP should recognize and inform patients that the drug has significant side effects and that better-tolerated agents are available (see Appendix A for side effects associated with alternative PEP agents).

-Use of lopinavir/ritonavir has greater potential for drug interactions and side effects than raltegravir or the preferred protease inhibitors (darunavir, atazanavir, or fosamprenavir; each taken with ritonavir 100 mg daily), with little added efficacy benefit expected.
+Use of lopinavir/ritonavir has greater potential for drug interactions and side effects than raltegravir, dolutegravir, or the preferred protease inhibitors (darunavir, atazanavir, or fosamprenavir; with each protease inhibitor taken with ritonavir 100 mg daily), with little added efficacy benefit expected.
 Recent studies have demonstrated decreasing protease inhibitor resistance among HIV strains,47 suggesting that there may be diminishing benefit to choosing lopinavir/ritonavir for its activity against resistant HIV strains.
-The other recommended ritonavir-boosted PI regimens listed in Table 4 also have excellent activity against protease inhibitor-resistant strains and are better tolerated than lopinavir/ritonavir.
+The other recommended ritonavir-boosted protease inhibitor regimens listed in Table 4 also have excellent activity against protease inhibitor-resistant strains and are better tolerated than lopinavir/ritonavir.

 F. Antiretroviral Drugs to Avoid as PEP Components